Home construction: Specifications

-Civil Site Plans, Architectural Drawings and Specifications comprise the document set needed to construct a new home.
-Specifications consist of a precise description of the materials to be used in construction.
-Specifications are typically organized by each trade required to construct a home.
+The document set needed to construct a new home includes civil site plans, architectural drawings, and specifications.
+Specifications consist of a precise description of the materials to be used in construction: these are typically organized by each trade required to construct a home.

-The modern family home has many more systems and facets of construction than one might initially believe.
+A modern family home has many more systems and facets of construction than one might initially believe.
 With sufficient study, an average person can understand everything there is to know about any given phase of home construction.
 The do it yourself (DIY) boom of the late twentieth century was due, in large part, to this fact.
 And an international proliferation of kitset home and prefabricated home suppliers, often consisting of components of Chinese origin has further increased supply and made DIY home building more prevalent.

 Procedures

 The process often starts with a planning stage in which plans are prepared by an architect and approved by the client and any regulatory authority.

+Land may need to be acquired.

 Then the site is cleared, foundations are laid and trenches for connection to services such as sewerage, water, and electricity are established.
 If the house is wooden-framed, a framework is constructed to support the boards, siding and roof.
 If the house is of brick construction, then courses of bricks are laid to construct the walls.
 Floors, beams and internal walls are constructed as the building develops, with plumbing and wiring for water and electricity being installed as appropriate.
 Once the main structure is complete, internal fitting with lights and other fitments is done, Decorate home and furnished with furniture, cupboards, carpets, curtains and other fittings.

+Some clients or builders consider building a house in phases.
+This phased approach allows homeowners to prioritize essential components of the house, such as the foundation, structure, and basic utilities, while deferring less critical elements to later phases.
+It provides the flexibility to pause construction temporarily, if necessary, and resume when funds become available.